lmirza3/lmirza3/project5/README.txt

 2) Adding levels to the game so it goes fast as more lines are removed by the player.

-3) Adding the play buttons onto the GUI itself

-4) When wiping out multiple lines in a row, adding extra to the score
+3) When wiping out multiple lines in a row, adding extra to the score

 ——————————————————————————————————————————————————————————————
 /*********************  DESIGN PATTERNS  ************/